Baxi19/video_to_frame/README.md

 # Video to Frame :alien:
-From video to images 🎥
+Example using Python of how to convert a video into a series of images. 🎥